nlesc-nano/Tutorials/docs/2_fitting.rst

                                         timecon: 10000

+This section containts the actual parameters that will figure in the CP2K input file: for further inquiries on the keywords, we invite you to refer to the relative `documentation <https://manual.cp2k.org/cp2k-7_1-branch/CP2K_INPUT.html>`_.
+These parameters can be tailored according to need: for example, in our case, we tailored the value of ``gmax`` on the dimension of our cubic cell (whose periodic parameters are thus provided as ``abc``) and we chose which properties - the trajectory, velocities and forces - to print over each MD run depending on the future calculations we aimed to perform.
+Moreover, we performed NVT MD simulations on systems at room temperature and, in the absence of organic molecules, we opted for 2.5 fs integration timesteps.

 The monte_carlo block
 -------------
-Last, the `monte_carlo <https://auto-fox.readthedocs.io/en/latest/4_monte_carlo_args.html?highlight=md_settings#monte-carlo>`_ contains all the settings required to operate the Monte Carlo procedure (in our case, we are making use of the ` Adaptive Rate Monte Carlo <https://auto-fox.readthedocs.io/en/latest/4_monte_carlo.html#addaptive-rate-monte-carlo>`_ algorithm), including the total number of iterations and sub_iterations in the procedure, the name and path of the logfile containing the summary of the performed jobs and their respective errors calculated through a comparison with our chosen PES descriptor (rdf), the paths of the working directory and whether or not the directories containing the single MD jobs are being kept in the main working directory (``keep_files: True`` or ``False``).
+The `monte_carlo <https://auto-fox.readthedocs.io/en/latest/4_monte_carlo_args.html?highlight=md_settings#monte-carlo>`_ block contains all the settings required to operate the Monte Carlo procedure (in our case, we are making use of the `Adaptive Rate Monte Carlo <https://auto-fox.readthedocs.io/en/latest/4_monte_carlo.html#addaptive-rate-monte-carlo>`_ algorithm), including the total number of iterations and sub_iterations in the procedure, the name and path of the logfile containing the summary of the performed jobs and their respective errors calculated through a comparison with our chosen PES descriptor (rdf), the paths of the working directory and whether or not the directories containing the single MD jobs are being kept in the main working directory (``keep_files: True`` or ``False``).

     .. code:: yaml

         monte_carlo: